umarcor/hwstudio/docs/source/installation.rst

 ---------

 1. Install `Python 2.7 <https://www.python.org>`_ and **xclip** (to enable Copy/Paste).
-2. Download the `AppImage <https://github.com/FPGAwars/icestudio/releases>`_ file and make it executable:
+2. Download the `AppImage <https://github.com/umarcor/hwstudio/releases>`_ file and make it executable:

 .. code::

-  $ chmod a+x icestudio-0.5.0*.AppImage
+  $ chmod a+x hwstudio-0.5.0*.AppImage

 .. hint::

-  You can download the ZIP release and install it in the system using the script `linux_installer.sh <https://github.com/FPGAwars/icestudio/blob/develop/scripts/linux_installer.sh>`_.
-This script registers the *.ice* files as *Icestudio project*.
-There is also a `linux_uninstaller.sh <https://github.com/FPGAwars/icestudio/blob/develop/scripts/linux_uninstaller.sh>`_ to revert the previous configuration.
+  You can download the ZIP release and install it in the system using the script `linux_installer.sh <https://github.com/umarcor/hwstudio/blob/develop/scripts/linux_installer.sh>`_.
+This script registers the *.ice* files as *hwstudio project*.
+There is also a `linux_uninstaller.sh <https://github.com/umarcor/hwstudio/blob/develop/scripts/linux_uninstaller.sh>`_ to revert the previous configuration.

 .. warning::